-Institutions and their academic units must have sufficient funding and means to support learning and academic activity in general, so that they can offer to students the best possible education.
-The above means could be facilities such as libraries, study rooms, educational and scientific equipment, information and communications services, support or counselling services.
+Institutions and their academic units must have sufficient funding and means, on a planned and long term basis, to support learning and academic activity in general, so that they can offer to students the best possible level of studies.
+The above means could include facilities such as the necessary general and specific libraries and possibilities for access to electronic databases, study rooms, educational and scientific equipment, information and communications services, support or counselling services.

-When allocating the available resources, the needs of all students must be taken into consideration (e.g. whether they are full-time or part-time students, employed or international students, students with disabilities) and the shift towards student-centered learning and the adoption of flexible modes of learning and teaching.
+When allocating the available resources, the needs of all students must be taken into consideration (e.g. whether they are full-time or part-time students, employed or international students, students with disabilities) and the shift towards student-centred learning and the adoption of flexible modes of learning and teaching.
 Support activities and facilities may be organised in various ways, depending on the institutional context.
 However, the internal quality assurance ensures that all resources are appropriate, adequate, and accessible, and that students are informed about the services available to them.